 While you’ll still see organic cotton in our collections, we’re excited to introduce recycled cotton as a new alternative to add to the list.
 In addition to helping the planet, recycled fibres like these also help address the issue of textile waste.

 - Recycled cotton is one of the lowest impact fibres and uses way (WAY) less water and energy to produce than conventional cotton.
-Each kilogram of recycled cotton from our current supplier Circular Systems™ uses 99% less water, 54% less energy and emits 20% less CO2.
-This dramatic reduction in water is because, unlike conventional cotton or even organic cotton, recycled cotton does not require any land for cultivation.
+Each kilogram from our current supplier Circular Systems™ uses 99% less water, 54% less energy and emits 20% less CO2.
+This dramatic reduction in water is because, unlike conventional cotton or even organic cotton, it does not require any land for cultivation.

 - This brings us to our next point, that recycled cotton also helps address the problem of textile waste in the fashion industry.
 By using it in our clothing, we can divert textile waste away from landfills and keep materials in circulation.